it3xl/Papercut/README.md

-## It is everything you need to forget about Microsoft Exchange on you development and test environments.
+## This [Papercut](https://github.com/ChangemakerStudios/Papercut) edition is everything your team need to forget about Microsoft Exchange on your development and test environments.
-* See all sent by you application messages as .eml files in subfolders.
+* See all sent messages as .eml files in sub-folders.
 * Open them in Microsoft Outlook as saved earlier email messages.

 ### This is a hacked (not cracked) version of